High-floor skyline living

 - Is there photography with the posts?

 - Yes.
-Most posts in this cluster include original photographs taken from the apartment across a year, with time-stamped, weather-specific examples.
+Most posts here include original photographs taken from the apartment across a year, with time-stamped, weather-specific examples.
 Photos are dated and location-verified.